 Politics/Power

 Maybe you like figuring out who is pulling which strings and ultimately you want to pull those strings yourself.
 I could see this working: finding out information could provide rewards that are common, uncommon and rare based on how big a scoop you discovered.
-And I suppose these power seekers would receive rewards for attaining levels of power: you found an informant, common, you've gained entry to a guild, uncommon, you are a guild leader, rare.
+And I suppose these power seekers would receive rewards for attaining levels of power: you found an informant, common, you've gained entry to a

 Mixing the knowledge goals and achievement of power goals muddies things for me and starts getting a little to fiddly/specific.
 Also, the way oe gave less XP for magic items because they are their own reward, isn't achieving power its own reward?
 I think a player really interested in climbing in political power could work within our simple Knowledge Seeker category.
 How they put the knowledge to use is up to them.